vijaisuria/scoe-course-regirstation-php/README.md

 ## Acknowledgements

-- Special thanks to [MIT School of College of Engineering (MIT-Scoe)](https://mitindia.edu/en/research-centres/mit_scoe) for inspiration and reference.
+- Special thanks to [MIT, SIEMENS CENTRE OF EXCELLENCE (SCoE)](https://mitindia.edu/en/research-centres/mit_scoe) for inspiration and reference.
 - Special thanks to [Google Font 'Poppins'](https://fonts.google.com/specimen/Poppins) and [Bootstrap@5.3.0](https://getbootstrap.com/docs/5.3/getting-started/introduction/)
   for their contributions to this project.